 - Connected with local parent-led organisations such as StillAMum (Kenya) and developed community engagement and involvement (CEI) groups in all partner countries. - CEI groups provided a platform for parents to join together, share feelings and experiences.
-CEI group participants have built self-esteem through the process, grown in confidence and developed new skills. - For the first time, we have given voice to women who had a stillborn baby.
+CEI group participants have built self-esteem through the process, grown in confidence and developed new skills. - We have given voice to parents who have birthed a stillborn baby.